CartoDB/cartodb/RELEASING.md

 ### Release a new version

 - First of all: **MAKE SURE ALL THE TESTS ARE GREEN.**
-- Then install the dependencies, follow main README.md instructions.
+- Then install the dependencies, follow main README.md instructions, + [git flow](https://github.com/nvie/gitflow/wiki/Installation)
 - Be sure you have a valid secrets.json file (DON'T SHARE IT).
-- Create a new branch to prepare the release.
+- Create a new branch to prepare the release:

 ```
 git flow release start 3.12.15
 ```

-- Build CartoDB.js files choosing the new version:
+- Build CartoDB.js files, choosing the new version:

 ```
 grunt build